EndPointCorp/end-point-blog/2012/03/28/cancan-railsadmin.html.md

 ### Multi-Merchant Solution

-Let's go a little deeper.
+Let’s go a little deeper.
 Multi-merchant solutions are a frequent request in ecommerce.
-Let's say we have the following over-simplified data model, where users own and manage products and products are displayed by category:
+Let’s say we have the following over-simplified data model, where users own and manage products and products are displayed by category:

 <img border="0" src="/blog/2012/03/28/cancan-railsadmin/image-0.png" width="750"/>